Lorenzo Lynch

-Lorenzo M. Lynch (born April 6, 1963) is an American former professional football defensive back in the National Football League (NFL) for the Chicago Bears, Phoenix/Arizona Cardinals, and Oakland Raiders.
-He played college football at Sacramento State College.
+Lorenzo M. Lynch (born April 6, 1963) is an American former professional football player who was a defensive back in the National Football League (NFL) for the Chicago Bears, Phoenix/Arizona Cardinals, and Oakland Raiders.
+He played college football for the Sacramento State Hornets.

 Early life

 Lynch attended Oakland High School.
 As a senior, he received All-city honors at running back.

 He enrolled at Chabot Junior College.
 As a sophomore, he received All-League honors at running back.

-He transferred to Sacramento State College after his sophomore season.
-As a junior, he was converted into a safety.
+He transferred to California State University, Sacramento, after his sophomore season.
+As a junior with the Hornets, he was converted into a safety.
 As a senior, he received NCAA Division II All-American honors.

 In 1996, he was inducted into the Sacramento State Football Hall Of Fame.

 Professional career

 Dallas Cowboys

 Lynch was signed as an undrafted free agent by the Dallas Cowboys after the 1987 NFL draft in April.
 He was waived before the start of the season on July 27.